A story for 2007. An exercise asking what would happen if, ignoring reality we took the premise that things just get better.

-Equally, our hero may have lived in times past or in some mythic time of dragon
+Equally, our hero may have lived in times past or in some mythic time of dragon and

-Instead we have set it in the present day, which changes the form but not the essence of our tale.
+have set it in the present day, which changes the form but not the essence of our tale.

 Therefore our story, O reader, opens in an airport café.
-Our hero, though as you
+Our hero, though as you will

-sombre thoughts that circulate through his mind.
+circulate through his mind.
 He was a man who had reached what is sometimes termed

 ‘rock bottom’.
 Indeed he had passed beyond thoughts of suicide, ‘a coward’s way’.
 All

 about his life seemed to him grey, colourless.
 His very body seemed a pain.
 Nothing

 seemed ever to go right.